Car-buying mistakes to avoid

 “Most dealerships like to negotiate the sale price of a car and the shopper’s trade-in price at the same time.
 Doing so can add confusion to the process, and shoppers rarely benefit,” says Matt Smith, deputy editor of CarGurus.
 Negotiate a satisfactory price for the new car first, then bring up your trade-in afterward.

-How to avoid: Savvy shoppers will request to negotiate the sale price of their potential purchase first, then talk trade-in.
+Request to negotiate the sale price of your potential purchase first, then talk trade-in.
 Better yet, compare offers from multiple dealerships.
 You don’t have to trade your car in at the same place you buy from, so see where you can get the most money out of your current ride.

 5. Going alone when you need a helping hand

-If negotiation tactics are outside your wheelhouse, turn it over to an auto broker or consider purchasing through a service like the AAA Endorsed Auto Buying Program, which nets members special pricing through authorized dealers.
+If negotiation tactics are outside your wheelhouse, consider turning it over to an auto broker or consider purchasing through a service like the AAA Endorsed Auto Buying Program, which nets members special pricing through authorized dealers.

 The sticker price you see on the showroom floor is rarely the final price you pay.
 Instead, it is a starting point for you or your trusted negotiator to lower your final cost.
-Known as the manufacturer’s suggested retail price (MSRP), it’s just a guideline that the dealership follows.
+Compare the sticker price to the manufacturer’s suggested retail price (MSRP), which you can find on sites like Kelley Blue Book.
+But remember that the MSRP is just a guideline, not a hard-and-fast rule.

 Your final price could be higher than the MSRP after add-ons, fees and more.
 Some of these costs may not be negotiable, and dealerships may be less willing to negotiate on MSRP if the vehicle is new.
 Dealerships may also advertise the MSRP of the basic trim while showing you cars with more features, which will add to the price tag.